Delors/DJ/operations/sieve/README.md

 # Overview
-The files in this folder contain those character sets used on specific devices for, e.g., setting passwords.
+The files in this folder contain those character lists used on specific devices for, e.g., setting passwords.
 For example, iOS uses UTF-8 for passwords, but only a limited selection of characters is actually useable.

 # IMPORTANT
 _All files use UTF-8 encoding._